MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/search-knowledge-articles-csh.md

 You can perform the following actions on knowledge articles you view in an app tab:

-- If the article has multiple sections, expand all the sections of the article to view the entire article and collapse all the sections, as required.
+- If the article has multiple sections, expand all the sections to view the entire article and collapse the sections, as required.

 - Mark the article you use most often as a favorite to get back to them quickly while you're working on a case.